Logo

 The Point System

 For smaller missions that take about a minute to complete, I earned around 15 points each time.
-However, higher-paying surveys take anywhere from 10 to 15 minutes to complete, and I found those paid out around 100 points.
+However, higher-paying surveys take 10 to 15 minutes to complete, and I found those paid out around 100 points.

 Some of the most valuable missions involved sharing the brand’s content on my verified social media accounts, which paid around 195 points.